gvwilson/sensibleadventures/bookster/new.md

 poured him his first glass of Bantangui rum, and, "Leave the bottle, will you?" when Laeuc rose to go.

-"Well," Saedie finally said, pushing her plate away.
+"Well," Saedanne finally said, pushing her plate away.
 "So what does *sra* bookster think of all this?"

 Erileine shrugged.
 "He doesn't know.
 He said if anything like this had